learning-zone/javascript-basics/README.md

 ## Q. What are associative arrays in javascript?

+JavaScript does not have built-in associative arrays in the way languages like PHP or literal dictionary structures do.
+Instead, JavaScript uses regular Objects or Maps to handle key-value pairs (associative behavior).

 Associative arrays are basically objects in JavaScript where indexes are replaced by user-defined keys.
 They do not have a length property like a normal array and cannot be traversed using a normal for loop.

 **Syntax:**